Author: Christian Werner <[email protected]>

 -writable channel: channel becomes writable

-The return value of vwait shall be the empty string except when the -timeout and/or -extended options are in effect (see above).
+The return value of vwait is the empty string except when the -timeout and/or -extended options are in effect (see above).

 The normal result format when -timeout is given is the number of milliseconds remaining in the wait.
 Otherwise it's an empty string.

-The extended result format is a list with even number of elements.
-Odd elements take the values readable, timeleft, variable, and writable, i.e. qualify the event.
+The extended result format is a list having an even number of elements.
+Odd elements take the values readable, timeleft, variable, and writable, i.e. they qualify the event.
 Even elements are the corresponding variable and channel names or the remaining number of milliseconds.
-The list is ordered by the occurrences of the event(s) with the exception of timeleft, which always comes last.
+The list is ordered by the occurrences of the event(s), with the exception of timeleft, which always comes last.

-Where the combination of options doesn't make sense, or even conflicts, an appropriate error message shall be thrown, e.g., -timeout and -notimerevents can't be specified at the same time.
+Where the combination of options doesn't make sense or even conflicts, an appropriate error message is thrown, e.g., -timeout and -notimerevents can't be specified at the same time.

-If all event types except idle events are excluded, the event loop (Tcl_DoOneEvent) shall be constrained by TCL_DONT_WAIT.
+If all event types except idle events are excluded, the event loop (Tcl_DoOneEvent) is constrained by TCL_DONT_WAIT.

-Interesting analogies to the update command can be infered: vwait -- is equivalent to update, vwait -nofileevents -notimerevents -nowindoevents is equivalent to update idletasks.
+Interesting analogies to the update command can be inferred: vwait -- is equivalent to update, vwait -nofileevents -notimerevents -nowindoevents is equivalent to update idletasks.

 Copyright